 However, if filter mode is forced (with -f) stdin will be converted to stdout, with gif2png returning an error code if the GIF is multi-image.

-The program will preserve the information contained in a GIF file as closely as possible, including GIF comment and application-data extension blocks.
 All graphics data (pixels, RGB color tables) will be converted without loss of information.
 Transparency is also preserved.
-There is one exception; GIF plain-text extensions are skipped.
+The GIF aspect-ratio field, offset fireld, and extensions are dropped.

-The program automatically converts interlaced GIFs to interlaced PNGs.
-It detects images in which all colors are gray (equal R, G, and B values) and converts such images to PNG grayscale.
+The program automatically detects images in which all colors are gray (equal R, G, and B values) and converts such images to PNG grayscale.
 Other images are converted to use the PNG palette type.
 Duplicate color entries are silently preserved.
-Unused color-table entries cause an error message.
+Interlacing is removed.

 The action of the program can be modified with the following command-line switches: